shoelace-style/shoelace/docs/components/drawer.md

 ### Scrolling

-By design, a drawer's height is 100% of its container and will never exceed that of the viewport.
-As such, drawers will not scroll with the page ensuring the header and footer are always accessible to the user.
+By design, a drawer's height will never exceed 100% of its container.
+As such, drawers will not scroll with the page to ensure the header and footer are always accessible to the user.

 ```html preview
 <sl-drawer label="Drawer" class="drawer-scrolling">